-Office Hours are after 5:20pm MW outside 105NH or in 148NH as lab activities increase.
+Office Hours are after 6:50pm MW outside the room for EE5313 (currently 100GS)

 E-mail is the quickest method of contacting me on non-class days.

 No phone or office has been assigned by the University.

 Textbook:

 No textbook will be required for this course.
 Extensive references, datasheets, application notes, and class notes will be provided on the course web site at http://omega.uta.edu/~jlosh/.